PeterHickman/dkr/README.md

 Finally the container can be stopped with `dkr stop` and deleted with `dkr delete`

-For the confident you can build, run and connect all in one go `dkr build run connect` ad each command will be executed providing the previous command did not fail
+For the confident you can build, run and connect all in one go `dkr build run connect` and each command will be executed providing the previous command did not fail. `dkr build run connect stop delete` is also a thing :P

 If `dokter` is installed the `lint` command will do a simple audit of your `Dockerfile`.
 I have included this in hopes that the audit will improve over time